celikkoseoglu/celikk-personal-website/src/blog/iOSvsAndroid.md

 Portrait Mode was launched with the iPhone 7 Plus.
 It used the dual-camera system to create this artificial bokeh effect on pictures.
 Google and Samsung quickly followed with their own implementations.
-Here are the results for the same picture taken by Galaxy S10 and iPhone XS, and a [my flatmate's](https://github.com/xdrop) Sony A7III camera:
+Here are the results for the same picture taken by Galaxy S10 and iPhone XS, and [my flatmate's](https://github.com/xdrop) Sony A7III camera:

  <MediaCarousel folder="iOSvsAndroid" images="portraitMirrorless.jpg,portraitGalaxy.jpg,portraitiPhone.jpg,portraitGalaxyStageLightMono.jpg,portraitiPhoneStageLightMono.jpg"/>